MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 Neither the minimum nor the maximum price raised any concerns, so I assume the data in this column is correct.

 The last column in this table is launch_date.
-We know it contains 91 null values — let's check whether it also contains any date formats other than the ones we expect.
+We know it contains 91 null values, let's check whether it also contains any date formats other than the ones we expect.

 ```sql
 SELECT DISTINCT launch_date